Information background

 Quality, price and value: The Coca Cola Company has managed to produce quality products that are affordable to all the consumers.
 This has been achieved through the adoption of attractive packaging and repackaging strategies.
 For example, the company has changed its packaging from the bottle packaging to cans that can be accessed in different soft drinks dispensers.

 This has seen the company continue to attract more customers, especially the young generations.
 The company has added value in its drinks through different brands.
-For example, the company has been able to develop and distribute a diet soda which is a healthy drink ( Esterl 2010).
+For example, the company has been able to develop and distribute a diet soda which is a healthy drink (Esterl 2010).
+This has strengthened it consumer base since the company can now serve different populations in the world.
+The consistency in quality brands has also strengthened its brand and brand image.

 Geographical locations: the Coca Cola Company is an internationally recognized organization with offices in different parts of the world.
 For example, it has operations in Africa, Latin America, Asia, the Middle East, and Europe (The Coca Cola Company 2).
 This makes it the largest distributor and bottler of non alcoholic beverages in the world.
-This has been realised through its diverse and extensive supply chain management.
+This has been realized through its diverse and extensive supply chain management.

 Finances: the company has a large capital base that it uses to finance research and developments.
 For example, the Coca Cola brand is worth 25.5 billion USA dollars (The Coca Cola Company 7).
 The huge capital base gives it a competitive advantage over its competitors.

-Capabilities and competence: the Coca Cola Company invests heavily in the latest technology and engineering to ensure that it produces quality products to its consumers.
-For example, the company developed the diet coke brand as a result of high levels of investment in technology ( Esterl 2010).
+Capabilities and competence: The Coca Cola Company invests heavily in the latest technology and engineering to ensure that it produces quality products to its consumers.
+For example, the company developed the diet coke brand as a result of high levels of investment in technology (Esterl 2010).

 In China, the company has invested heavily in technology and has been able to produce innovative beverages that meet the high demands of the Chinese market.
 In addition, the company has an excellent workforce that supports the development and research to produce quality products.